angela-ung/riverwalk/README.md

 # Welcome to our 48 Hours Project!

 Made by:
-Angela Ung, Neyaa Raja, and Olivia Feller
+Angela Ung, Neyaa Rajan, and Olivia Feller

 ## How to launch